Bush moa: Taxonomy

 The bush moa was first scientifically described as Dinornis didiformis by Richard Owen in 1844.
 He chose the specific name didiformis because of the apparent similarity in the shape and size of the bush moas' tarsometatarsus to that of the dodo (then Didus ineptus).

 Description

 The bush moa is the smallest known species of moa, having only been slightly taller than a turkey (approx. 1.3 m tall).
-A slender bird, it is estimated to have weighed around 30 kg.
+A slender bird, it is estimated to have weighed around 30–49 kg.
+Eggs were large, longer than an Ostrich egg, measuring 15.2–18 cm in length and 11.5–12.1 cm in width.
 As with all moa, Anomalopteryx possesses a sternum, but no keel.
 They also have a distinctive palate.
 The animal inhabited much of New Zealand's North Island, along with some small sections of the South Island.
 Its habitat consisted of dense lowland conifer forests, broad-leafed southern beech forests and scrubland.
 It possessed a sturdy, sharp-edged beak, suggesting that its diet was made up of twigs and other tough plant material.
 Bush moa coprolites indicate ferns were a crucial food source for them.